alterego-labs/extracted_validator/README.md

 ```

 Then pass model that must be validated to initializer and use same API
-as well as you use validations in model class directly.
+as well as you use validations on model directly.

 ```ruby
 post = Post.new title: 'New amazing post'